At Floresville ISD, we strive to develop confident leaders and productive citizens with character and knowledge in preparation for a prosperous life.

 A Bit of History about Career and Technical Education (CTE)

-Through CTE, students in FISD have the opportunity to enroll in programs of study that consist of over 50 different CTE elective courses arranged within 8 Career Clusters designed to meet the ever changing demands of our regional, state and global workforce.
+Through CTE, students in FISD have the opportunity to enroll in programs of study that consist of over 60 different CTE courses arranged within 9 Career Clusters designed to meet the ever changing demands of our regional, state and global workforce.

 Career and Technical Education (CTE) can trace it roots back over 200 years and more to our country's rich heritage of apprenticeship training.
 Later, formal occupational education programs were established by the Smith-Hughes Act of 1917 providing federal funding and guidelines for program design and accountability.
 Even in its infancy, CTE has always met the academic and technical training needs essential to build a strong, educated, skilled nation.